After you’ve visualized your data, the next step is using Power BI to enhance data exploration.Click to tweet

 Identifying hidden gems inside a dataset improves business decision making.
 The recently added Power BI features we covered show a clear trend toward greater data literacy.
 The race to harness business intelligence has started.
 Power BI capabilities can help your business leverage powerful data insights and gain competitive advantage.

-There’s still time to use Power BI to enhance data exploration.
+Now you know more about how to use Power BI to enhance data exploration.
 Soon you’ll be making smarter decisions, faster throughout your organization.
-Learn more about our Power BI Engagements, or simply reach out and contact us about your situation.
+Learn more about what Power BI can do for your organization, or simply contact us about your situation.

 Angel Abundez is VP, Solutions Architecture at DesignMind.